Table of Contents

 Migrating from Classic Edition

-This guide walks you through converting an existing List & Label (LL) "classic" application to use the Cross Platform (CP) edition.
-We'll cover:
+This guide helps you convert an existing List & Label "Classic" application to use the Cross Platform (CP) edition.

 Note

 The classes required for conversion are contained in a separate NuGet package, combit.ListLabel31.ProjectConverter.
-Make sure to add this package to your app to enable conversions.
-If you're not integrating the conversion into your existing application but instead creating a custom converter app, add a reference to either the combit.ListLabel31 or combit.ListLabel31.Enterprise package, depending on which one your classic app already references.
+Add this package to enable conversions.
+If you're creating a standalone converter app (not integrating into your existing application), also reference either combit.ListLabel31 or combit.ListLabel31.Enterprise, depending on which your classic app uses.

 Convert your project files